microsoft/devicescript/website/docs/developer/getting-started.md

 ### Tracking pressure changes

+The `sensor` client exposes `pressure` register object.
+We can read the register value to retreive the air pressure sensor last reading.
+As mentionned in the Jacdac docs, the reading is in `hPa` and should be around 1000.

-To track pressure changes, we register a callback
+To track pressure changes, we register a callback that triggers when the pressure reading changes by `10` hPa.

 ```ts
 console.log("starting...")